Neuengamme concentration camp: Evacuations, death marches, and the bombings of Cap Arcona

 On 15 March 1945, the transfer of Scandinavian prisoners from other German camps to Neuengamme began, as part of the White Buses program.
 German prisoners in Belgium, whose liberation had begun, were transferred to Neuengamme.
 The last train, nicknamed the "ghost train", was sabotaged, at great risk, by its driver, and returned to occupied Brussels after reaching Muizen, taking 30 minutes for the 40 km journey—the outward journey, delayed by the driver and fireman—had taken ten hours.
-The prisoners are ultimately released following agreement between the German Military Administration and the International Red Cross.
+The prisoners were ultimately released following agreement between the German Military Administration and the International Red Cross.

 Neuengamme's subcamps were emptied later that month on death marches to the reception camps of Bergen-Belsen and Osnabrück, and, on 8 April, an air raid on a prisoner train transport led to the Celle massacre.
 Orders were issued for the evacuation of the main camp on 19 April.
 Between 20 and 26 April, over 9000 prisoners were taken from Neuengamme and loaded on four ships: the passenger liners Deutschland and Cap Arcona, and two large steamers, SS Thielbek and Athen.

 The prisoners were in the ships' hold for several days with no food or water.
 Concluding that the ships contained Norway-bound fleeing Nazi officials rather than thousands of prisoners, the Royal Air Force (RAF) Hawker Typhoons bombed the Thielbek, Cap Arcona and Deutschland on May 3.
 Intelligence that the ships carried concentration camp prisoners did not reach the squadrons in time to halt the attack.
 Survivors who jumped into the water were strafed by cannon fire from the RAF aircraft or shot by Nazi officials.
 Thousands of dead washed ashore just as the British Army successfully occupied the area on land.
 The British forced German POWs and civilians to dig mass graves for the dead.
 Approximately 7,100 prisoners and officials died in the raid; only 450 prisoners survived.
 600–700 concentration camp prisoners remained in the main camp under SS orders to destroy all incriminating documentation, dismantle many areas of the camp, and tidy the site.
 On 2 May 1945, the SS and the last of the prisoners left the Neuengamme concentration camp.
 The first British soldiers arrived the next day and, seeing a barren and clean site, reported the concentration camp as "empty".